oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 If maxc is not 0, it must be greater than or equal to minc.

 Use of minc other than 0 or 1, or maxc other than 1, is a schema extension described in [Section 3.3.2](#332-field-multiplicity).

+Within a Choice type minc values of 0 and 1 are ignored because all fields are optional and exactly one must be present.
+Values greater than 1 have the usual meaning.

 #### 3.2.2.2 Referenced Field Type
 *tfield*